Battle of Ocotal: Battle

-By June 1927, United States Marine Corps Captain Gilbert D. Hatfield's original eight men at Ocotal had been augmented to forty-one men, with the intention of patrolling the Nueva Segovia area, and further augmented on July 11 by Guardia Nacional's 1st Co.
+Eight US Marines were stationed at Ocotal.
+By June 1927, this force had been reinforced to 41 men under Captain Gilbert D. Hatfield, tasked to patrol Nueva Segovia, and on July 11, by 47 men of the 1st Company of the Guardia Nacional.
 Upon arriving at the town of Ocotal, Captain Hatfield expected enemy activity so he had his men build an airstrip and establish telegraph service with the surrounding town.

-The United States Marines and the Nicaraguan guards did not have to wait long for a battle.
+The Marines and the National Guards did not have to wait long for a battle.
 On July 15, Captain Hatfield doubled his watch and that same night, Sandino's rebels began entering the town, two or three men at a time.
-At 1:15 am on July 16, a lone marine patrolling the town spotted a suspicious man walking through a street, so he fired what became the first shot of the engagement.
+At 1:15 am on July 16, a lone Marine patrolling the town spotted a suspicious man walking along a street, so he fired what became the first shot of the engagement.

-With the element of surprise lost, Sandino immediately ordered his men to charge the marines and the guards.
-Around 4 AM, three charges were made on city hall, resulting in the death of Rufo Marin.
+With the element of surprise lost, Sandino immediately ordered his men to attack the Marines and Guards.
+Around 4 AM, the rebels assaulted the city hall three times, resulting in the death of Rufo Marin.
 The second push lasted more than four hours.
-At daybreak, heavy fighting began again until 8:00 am, when Sandino demanded Hatfield's surrender.
-Captain Hatfield refused to concede, apparently believing that his fortified positions were strong enough to repel any further attack.
+At daybreak, heavy fighting began again until 8 AM, when Sandino demanded Hatfield's surrender.
+Hatfield refused, apparently believing that his fortified positions were strong enough to repel any further attack.

-Daylight brought two marine aircraft into the battle.
-At around 10:00 am, one of the planes, piloted by Lieutenant Hayne D. Boyden, landed near Ocotal to inquire about the seriousness of the situation, while the other plane, piloted by Gunner Michael Wodarczyk, strafed the enemy's positions.
-A little later, Lieutenant Boyden reboarded his plane, made a few more strafing runs and then flew back to Managua where he informed Major Ross E. Rowell of the battle.
+Daylight brought two Marine aircraft into the battle, piloted by Lieutenant Hayne D. Boyden and Gunner Michael Wodarczyk.
+At around 10 AM, Boyden landed near Ocotal to learn what was happening, while Wodarczyk strafed rebel positions.
+Boyden then took off, made a few more strafing runs, and flew back to Managua, where he informed Major Ross E. Rowell of the battle.

-Major Rowell responded by forming a squadron of five De Havilland DH-4 biplanes armed with machine guns and four twenty-five pound bombs each.
-At 2 PM, Rowell's squadron arrived at Ocotal and began dropping bombs on the rebels at 300 to 1,000 feet for about forty-five minutes.
+Major Rowell responded by forming a squadron of five De Havilland DH-4 biplanes armed with machine guns and four 25-pound bombs each.
+At 2 PM, Rowell's squadron arrived at Ocotal, and dropped bombs on the rebels from 300 to 1,000 feet for about forty-five minutes.
 Sandino's men, who had never been attacked by aircraft before, began a panic retreat in what was history's first dive bombing attack in tactical support of ground troops.